fh295/fh295.github.io/index.md

 </div>
 <div style="clear:both;"></div>

 Children learn to understand language while learning to [perceive, interact-with, explain and make predictions about the world around them](http://psycnet.apa.org/record/1973-30971-000).
 Our linguistic knowledge depends critically on [sensory-motor and perceptual processes](https://www.tandfonline.com/doi/abs/10.1080/17470210701623605), which in turn are influenced and shaped by our language.
 My work simulates this process of acquiring language jointly with perceptual and motor processes as a path to realistic language understanding in fully embodied systems.

-With many brilliant collaborators at Deepmind, I have developed [agents that can learn the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences](https://arxiv.org/abs/1910.00571) in [3D worlds](https://github.com/deepmind/lab).
+Our team at DeepMind has pioneered research into [agents that learn the meaning of words and short phrases as they pertain to perceptual stimuli and complex action sequences](https://arxiv.org/abs/1910.00571) in [3D worlds](https://github.com/deepmind/lab).
 These agents naturally compose known words to successfully interpret never-seen-before phrases, a trait that matches the productivity of human language understanding.

+# Recent work from our group

+The systematicity and generalization of situated agents is enhanced by their rich learning experience; in particular their egocentric, first-person perspective.

+With the dual-coding memory system, situated language agents can learn new word-object bindings in a single shot, and integrate this knowledge into policies that lift and place those objects as instructed.

+Large text-based language models can be adapted to exhibit similar fast visual binding (aka *multimodal few-shot learning*) using [a simple Frozen method](https://arxiv.org/abs/2106.13884).

+With a [hierarchical memory system](https://openreview.net/forum?id=wfiVgITyCC_&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DNeurIPS.cc%2F2021%2FConference%2FAuthors%23your-submissions)), agents can extend this ability in many ways, solving and generalizing over long-horizon binding tasks.

-We have also showed that learning is much more efficient if agents [exploit multiple complementary learning algorithms](https://arxiv.org/abs/1710.09867), another property of [human language learning](https://www.ncbi.nlm.nih.gov/pubmed/7624455).
+Situated language agents learn faster by [exploiting multiple complementary learning algorithms](https://arxiv.org/abs/1710.09867), a notion inspired by [human language learning](https://www.ncbi.nlm.nih.gov/pubmed/7624455).

+Flexible spatio-temporal reasoning across three challenging tasks with [a simple neural architecture based on soft-object embeddings, self-attention and self-supervised learning](https://openreview.net/forum?id=lHmhW2zmVN&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DNeurIPS.cc%2F2021%2FConference%2FAuthors%23your-submissions)).

-You may also be interested in [AGILE](https://arxiv.org/pdf/1806.01946.pdf), an algorithm that jointly learns a instruction-conditioned reward function and a policy for realising that instruction.
+[AGILE](https://arxiv.org/pdf/1806.01946.pdf), an algorithm that jointly learns a instruction-conditioned reward function and a policy for realising that instruction.
 This provides a solution to a critical challenge for training agents to follow language commands; that the truth conditions of most linguistic expressions are typically [very hard to express formally](https://en.wikipedia.org/wiki/Philosophical_Investigations) (e.g. in a programmed reward function).

 <br/>
 ## Perception, abstraction and analogy